 Visit our policies page to read our full advertising policy for employers listing vacancies on myAdvantage.
 The relevant excerpt is given below.

 2 (d) We will NOT advertise the following:

 - In relation to work experience, placements and internships: unpaid work unless it meets the conditions for exemption from NMW requirements for volunteers.

 Did you know?

-- If you are being paid “in kind” (for example, being given free food, tickets or services in exchange for your work, instead of money), it counts as pay?
-So if you’re receiving no money, but free stuff – you should be paid at least the National Minimum Wage
+- If you are being paid “in kind” (for example, being given free food, tickets or services in exchange for your work, instead of money), it counts as pay - and should be at least the National Minimum Wage

-- If you are getting a flat rate from your employer to “cover expenses”, without submitting receipts… it’s not expenses, and you should be paid National Minimum Wage?
+- If you are getting a flat rate from your employer to “cover expenses” without submitting receipts, this is not considered expenses - and should be at least the National Minimum Wage